 ON THIS PAGE: You will learn about the different types of treatments doctors use to treat children with a Wilms tumor.
 Use the menu to see other pages.

 In general, cancer in children is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That is why more than 60% of children with cancer are treated as part of a clinical trial.
+That is why more than 60% of children with cancer receive treatment as part of a clinical trial.

-Wilms tumor is a success story for improving the prognosis of children with cancer using clinical trials.
+Treatment for Wilms tumors is a success story for improving the prognosis of children with cancer using clinical trials.
 Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
-The “standard of care” is the best treatments known.
+The “standard of care” is the best treatments known based on previous clinical trials.
 Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children who participate in clinical trials are closely monitored.

 The main treatments for a Wilms tumor are surgery, chemotherapy, and radiation therapy.
 Treatment options and recommendations depend on several factors, including: